The rise of MS-13

-It's the only street gang designated by the U.S. government as a "transnational criminal organization," with some 10,000 members in the U.S. and another 80,000 in Central America.
+What is MS-13?It's the only street gang designated by the U.S. government as a "transnational criminal organization," with some 10,000 members in the U.S. and another 80,000 in Central America.
 Also known as Mara Salvatrucha, or "Salvadoran street posse," MS-13 is involved in drug dealing, extortion, robbery, and human trafficking across the Americas.
 Its mostly ethnic Salvadoran, Honduran, and Guatemalan members are often identified by their elaborate tattoos and are notorious for their brutality.
 To become full-fledged "homeboys," teenage initiates must murder a rival gang member, and then undergo a 13-second beatdown by their compatriots.
 Violence is used unsparingly: Enemies are tortured and cut to pieces, their relatives raped and murdered.
 A former Massachusetts gang member turned FBI informer, identified only as Clacker, testified that MS-13's weapon of choice is a machete, because it doesn't bring police sirens.
 "With a machete you can cut somebody's head off easily," he said, "and that person will not scream."
 President Trump has made MS-13 his public enemy No. 1, and several hundred suspected members were arrested last year and hundreds more deported.
 "They're animals," said Trump.
 "They're going back to their country, period."

-The gang was founded in Los Angeles in the 1980s by migrants fleeing El Salvador's civil war, which pitted a U.S.-backed military regime against Marxist rebels.
+How did it start?The gang was founded in Los Angeles in the 1980s by migrants fleeing El Salvador's civil war, which pitted a U.S.-backed military regime against Marxist rebels.
 Landing in neighborhoods dominated by black and Mexican gangs, the new arrivals banded together to defend themselves.
 When the gang population in California's prisons soared in the 1990s, the Clinton administration deported some 20,000 criminals to El Salvador.
 But the impoverished country was unable to cope with the influx, and MS-13 took over whole neighborhoods, then spread to neighboring Honduras and Guatemala.
 Murder rates soared across the region, and eventually a new wave of refugees fled north to the U.S. Perversely, MS-13 profits from this: It controls human trafficking across the Guatemalan-Mexican border.

-MS-13 is still strong in Los Angeles, and now operates in at least 46 states and Washington, D.C.
+Where is the gang in the U.S.?MS-13 is still strong in Los Angeles, and now operates in at least 46 states and Washington, D.C.
 On Long Island, New York, alone, police said, the gang was responsible for at least 17 murders in 17 months over 2016 and 2017.
 Their victims included Kayla Cuevas, 16, and Nisa Mickens, 15, who were attacked in the street with baseball bats and machetes; Kayla had been feuding with MS-13 members at Brentwood High School.
 Four fellow students were charged with the murders, three of them undocumented immigrants.
 The bloodshed led Trump to announce a crackdown on the gang, which he said was fueled by illegal immigration.
 In his State of the Union address, the president said many MS-13 members take "advantage of glaring loopholes in our laws to enter the country as unaccompanied alien minors."

-It's unclear.
+Do many enter that way?It's unclear.
 In 2014, more than 52,000 unaccompanied minors from Central America poured across the U.S.-Mexican border.
 But most were fleeing MS-13, which forces young women into prostitution and demands boys become gang members, or else.
 Carla Provost, acting chief of the U.S. Border Patrol, told Congress last year that of the 250,000 unaccompanied minors apprehended at the border since 2011, only 56 were suspected MS-13 members.
 Indeed, most of MS-13's members are U.S. citizens, says criminologist David Pyrooz, who notes that immigrants are less likely than native-born youth to join gangs.
 But MS-13 is "the perfect bogeyman," he says, because of its members' ethnicity and extreme violence.
 He and other experts worry the government's actions might empower MS-13.

-MS-13 has a smaller presence in the U.S. than the Latin Kings and Crips gangs, which have up to 35,000 members each.
+How could that happen?MS-13 has a smaller presence in the U.S. than the Latin Kings and Crips gangs, which have up to 35,000 members each.
 But Trump's frequent statements about MS-13, says Pyrooz, give the gang "a notoriety that it could never achieve on its own," helping it attract new recruits.
 It may have received another boost in January, when the Trump administration rescinded the temporary protected status that since 2001 has allowed some 200,000 Salvadorans to remain in the U.S. Rather than return to El Salvador, many of those migrants might go underground in the U.S. Afraid to go to the police in case they end up being deported, these Salvadorans could become easy extortion targets for MS-13.

-Three law enforcement leaders from communities struggling with MS-13–related violence told Congress last year that they wanted a two-pronged approach that involved more funding for anti-gang units and for community-based programs that support unaccompanied child migrants.
+What's the best way to combat MS-13?Three law enforcement leaders from communities struggling with MS-13–related violence told Congress last year that they wanted a two-pronged approach that involved more funding for anti-gang units and for community-based programs that support unaccompanied child migrants.
 These children are vulnerable to recruitment, said Timothy Sini, then police commissioner for Long Island's Suffolk County, because they are "adjusting to a new country" and are "seeking a sense of belonging."
 Another option is to fight the gang at the source, in El Salvador, the way the U.S. helped Colombia end its long-running leftist insurgency, says Daniel Runde of the Center for Strategic and International Studies.
 Nearly half the population of El Salvador is under age 24.
 "The region needs to create jobs," Runde said, to offer "a viable alternative to joining gangs — or deciding to leave for the U.S."